qdrant/landing_page/qdrant-landing/content/documentation/_index.md

 ---
 # Documentation

-Qdrant is an AI-compatible vector dabatase and a semantic search engine.
+Qdrant is an AI-native vector dabatase and a semantic search engine.
 You can use it to extract meaningful information from unstructured data. **[Learn more about vector search](/documentation/overview/)** and how it works with AI.

 |||
 |-:|:-|